 It's that time of year again: Christmas!
 And what better way to celebrate this joyful holiday season than by creating delicious snacks for your loved ones?
 This year, turn up the flavor with some crunchy, caramel-coated brown sugar candied walnuts.
 With hints of wintery spices to treat your taste buds and an easy recipe you can make at home in minutes, this delightful snack is sure to put a smile on everyone's face - even if it just means a delicious snack break from all the holiday hustle and bustle.
 So grab your ingredients and get ready to whip up a batch of these sweet treats that also work as holiday presents— they'll be gone before you know it!

 Christmas is a doorstep away, and as it usually happens every year, we haven't done any Christmas shopping yet!
 Although we just moved to Spain a couple of months ago, we already have a lot of new friends, and we like spreading the love with food.

-So we use our kitchen as a resource to make this delicious snack made with a handful of ingredients in just a couple of minutes.
-We like snacking on them with a nice cup of coffee, our beloved Argentinean mate, or on top of pumpkin overnight oats.
+So, we use our kitchen as a resource to make this delicious snack made with a handful of ingredients in just a couple of minutes.
+We like snacking on them with a nice cup of coffee, our beloved Argentinean mate, or on top of pumpkin dairy-free overnight oats.

 They also make the perfect individually wrapped candy Christmas gift!
 Who doesn't love candied nuts?
 Pure comfort food!